L’Affût, 2020 Update

 The Wines

 We started with the two white wines.
 Instinctive is Sauvignon Blanc in style and spirit, although in truth it includes a small percentage of Chardonnay, 8% in 2018 and 15% in 2019.
 This is perhaps not surprising; the Sologne is home to the unsung Cheverny appellation, surely the only (except Valençay, Isabelle reminds me) appellation to dictate a blend of Sauvignon Blanc (typically 60-85%) with Chardonnay (the balance).
 Isabelle’s wines don’t have that appellation, but the vineyards clearly carry this identity.
-I asked Isabelle (pictured above) what benefit she thought the Chardonnay brought to the blend, if any; “I find the Chardonnay works well with the Sauvignon Blanc”, she replied, “producing a wine with less Sauvignon caricature and perhaps a more gastronomic feel”.
+I asked Isabelle (pictured) what benefit she thought the Chardonnay brought to the blend, if any; “I find the Chardonnay works well with the Sauvignon Blanc”, she replied, “producing a wine with less Sauvignon caricature and perhaps a more gastronomic feel”.